awslabs/observation-extractor/README.md

-# Observer
+# Observation Extractor

-<b>tl; dr</b> - Observer is a tool for collecting observations from data.
+<b>tl; dr</b> - Observation Extractor is a tool for collecting observations from data.

 Observations are useful bits of data related to questions that you define that is extracted from the data you pass in.
-Use Observer to process pdf (and maybe someday other files) into formats like csv (and later parqet) to turn unstructured documents into structured observations that you can query and use directly or through your application.
+Use Observation Extractor to process pdf (and maybe someday other files) into formats like csv (and later parqet) to turn unstructured documents into structured observations that you can query and use directly or through your application.
 When you output to a format like csv or parquet, observations are the row level records.

 ## What does it do?

-Observer takes an unstructured data file as input (like a pdf) and outputs a list of Observation objects.
+Observation Extractor takes an unstructured data file as input (like a pdf) and outputs a list of Observation objects.
 Each observation includes standard fields that are extracted from the document together with metadata like the document name and page number.

 ## So what?